 four handfuls soybean sprouts – one for each serving bowl

-- Bring 2 Litres of water to the boil in a large pot.
-Meanwhile, put a wok or non-stick pan to medium heat and add 1 tbsp of coconut or rapeseed oil.
-Stir-fry half the leek and half the ginger, as well as star anise, cardamom capsules, bay leaves, cinnamon, fennel seeds, sichuan pepper for a few minutes until fragrant.
-Put all the wok’s content into the boiling water and bring back to the boil if needed.
-Add the beef cubes once the water is boiling again.
-Turn heat down a bit and simmer your soup for one hour.
+- Put a wok or non-stick pan to medium heat and add 1 tbsp of coconut or rapeseed oil.
+Stir-fry half the leek and half the ginger, as well as star anise, cardamom capsules, bay leaves, cinnamon, fennel seeds and Sichuan pepper for a few minutes until fragrant.

 - After about one hour, heat your wok again with another tbsp of oil.
 Add to it the second half of the ginger and leek and stir-fry for a minute.
 Mix in the chili paste and keep stirring.
 When the paste changes color, after about a minute or so, add soy sauce. rice wine and coconut sugar/sukrin gold.
 Stir-fry for 2-3 minutes, and then pour mix into the soup.
 Keep simmering for another hour or so.
 It’s done when the meat is tender.
 Taste the soup and add any seasoning to taste if needed.

-- Meanwhile, cook the other ingredients separately.
+- While your soup is simmering away, cook the other ingredients separately.
 They are added directly to the serving bowls.
 First hard-boil the eggs.
+You will want both the yolks and egg whites to be firm, so cook them for at least 10 minutes.
 Then cook the kelp noodles in salted water for about 4-5 minutes.
 Drain and keep warm.
 Then bring some salted water and a drop of oil to the boil and blanch first the bak choy and then the soybean sprouts – no more than 2 minutes each.

 - For serving, cut the eggs in half.
 Pour the broth and meat into large bowls for each serving, and add noodles, vegetable and eggs on top, directly to the bowl.
 Enjoy!